aa4cc/ert_linux/README.md

 Tested Hardware Platforms and Systems
 -------------------------------------

-This target has been tested with Matlab R2017a and Humusoft MF624 cards with Linux kernels up to 4.19 RT on 64-bit x86 Debian GNU/Linux system, ARM based Xilinx Zynq systems and AArch64 Nvidia based systems.
+This target has been tested with Matlab R2019b and Humusoft MF624 cards with Linux kernels up to 4.19 RT on 64-bit x86 Debian GNU/Linux system, ARM based Xilinx Zynq systems and AArch64 Nvidia based systems.

+Big thanks for help with update to R2019b and other advices to Jan Houska <Houska@humusoft.cz> .